ZakharovAndrew/yii2-sklad/README.md

 ./yii migrate/up --migrationPath=@vendor/zakharov-andrew/yii2-sklad/migrations
 ```

-in order to create the settings table in your database.
+in order to create the necessary tables in your database.

 Or add to console config